Otumian-empire/swift-python/exercise12b.md

 ## A function with argument

 An argument is basically a value ( some times a reference of the value) we pass to a function so that the function may make use it to reach an end.
+Think of an argument as data that you feed into the function for some computation.

 ``` Python
 def get_and_print_name(name, some_str):